 - Consider Your Strengths: Are you good at performance routines, or do you excel in traditional posing?

-- Consult a Coach: A seasoned coach can provide insights into which category may suit you best.
+- Consult a Coach: A professional and experienced coach can provide insights into which category may suit you best.

 Importance of Appropriate Clothing